Ford Cortina: Sales success

 As of December 2019, 3,826 Cortinas are still registered on the road, with a further 3,480 currently SORN.
 With the supply of good European built examples dwindling, enthusiasts have increasingly imported South African and New Zealand-built Cortinas into the UK.
 The warm, dry climate of these countries means that fewer cars have succumbed to corrosion and they have the added benefit of being right-hand drive.
+Such was the growth of imports that in December 2023 there were 4,658 Cortinas registered for the road; one of the few examples of a British non-sports car whose popularity has seen the number of preserved examples increase.

 The BBC Two documentary series Arena had a segment about the car and its enthusiasts, aired in January 1982, six months before the end of production, by which time Ford had confirmed that the Cortina name would be axed in favour of Sierra, which prompted a notable backlash from comedian Alexi Sayle.
 The episode ended with a Mk1 Cortina being ceremoniously cubed in a car crusher.

 British punk rock band The Clash referenced the car in the song "Janie Jones", singing "He's just like everyone, he's got a Ford Cortina that just won't run without fuel."

 British indie band Arctic Monkeys put to music a poem "I Wanna Be Yours" by John Cooper Clarke in 2013, which contains the line "I want to be your Ford Cortina, I will never rust."

 Irish Rock band The Saw Doctors released a song called "Red Cortina" in 1991, in which they sing "Your father used to drop you off, You'd step out of a Red Cortina."

 English singer Elton John mentions a blue Ford Cortina in his song "Made In England."